mmontalbo/grim_rust/grim_viewer/README.md

   to hide a panel without editing Rust.
 - The Manny baseline preset lives at `grim_viewer/presets/manny_office_layout.json`.
-The helper script `python tools/grim_viewer.py run` automatically forwards it, so day-to-day launches always share the same declarative layout.
+The helper script `python tools/grim_viewer.py` automatically forwards it, so day-to-day launches always share the same declarative layout.
 - The preset keeps the timeline and scrubber panes 640px wide so the 78-column overlays (timeline summary + movement scrubber legend) render without clipping;